kids-first/kf-cbioportal-etl/docs/INCREMENTAL_UPDATES.md

 7 changes in Clinical Status found for this study.
 Outputting delta files 36 changes in SPECIMEN found for this study.
 Outputting delta files
 ```

+## Processing outputs
++ If an `add_data/` directory exists, the script will proceed with the rest of the [whole study import workflow](docs/WHOLE_STUDY_IMPORT.md), but will only download and process new sample or patient data found in that directory.
++ If a `delta_data/` directory exists, new corresponding `meta_*.txt` files will be generated for all associated data types, ensuring the metadata reflects the latest updates.
++ If a `delete_id_list_SAMPLE.txt` file exists, no further processing is performed on that file — it is used solely to remove samples from the portal.

+All additions, updates, and deletions will then be pushed to PedcBioPortal using [cBioPortal Docker Compose](https://github.com/cBioPortal/cbioportal-docker-compose).